Individual Learning Department

 Transition and Monitoring

 In the summer term, prior to secondary transfer, contact is made with all feeder schools.
 Parents of children on the SEND register are invited to meet Mr Matthews or one of his team to discuss provision.
-Subject teachers are briefed with details of pupil needs through the SEND register and a 'Pupil Passport' that gives a profile of the pupil's strengths and weaknesses, and suggests strategies to use in the classroom.
+Subject teachers are briefed with details of pupil needs through the SEND register and a 'Pupil Passport' that gives a profile of the pupil's strengths and needs, and directs strategies for teachers to use in the classroom.
 On entry to the school pupils have their literacy skills assessed and a graduated approach of action and provision is implemented.
 All pupils at the level of SEN Support or EHCP will have a Pupil Passport.
-Their progress will be monitored across the curriculum and reviews will be held at least twice a year.
+Their progress will be monitored across the curriculum and reviews will be held at least three times a year.
 Parents are invited to contact the department at any time if they have concerns about their child's progress.

 For more detail, please see the school’s SEND Inclusion Policy &SEND Information Report (below)